-CJ217 Interview and Interrogation in Criminal Justice 3 class hr/wk, 3 cr.
+CJ217 Interview and Interrogation 3 class hr/wk, 3 cr.

 Focuses on becoming a knowledgeable interviewer and interrogator.
-Introduces Reid technique of interviewing and interrogation, and FBI Perspective techniques.
+Introduces multiple interviewing and interrogation technique used in Law Enforcement.
 Includes brief review of constitutional constraints and professional ethics specific to interviewing and/or interrogation of suspects, witnesses, complainants, and victims.
 Covers interview and interrogation objectives, preparation, approaches, and technical aids.
 Presents the importance of listening and documentation.
 Includes practical scenarios/role playing.
 Corequisite: CJ103 with criminal history clearance; or current professional in the field; or consent of instructor.